jibzo/lmc_code_challenge/README.md

 ## Hey there!

 The main goal here is just to
-do doing some classic programming workouts!
+do doing some classic programming challenges!

 ## The Challenge is to fix index.js so all the tests pass